-- 1. The Budget Act (Official Gazette No. 87/2008, 136/2012 and 15/2015), - 2.
+- 1. The Budget Act (Official Gazette No. 144/21), - 2.
 The Act on State Budget Execution for the current year, - 3.
-The Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018 and 70/2019).
+The Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018, 70/2019 and 155/2023).

-The State Budget is prepared based on the assessment of economic development and macroeconomic indicators specified in regulations and other documents passed by Parliament, the Government and the Finance Minister in accordance with their scope of work and competence.
+The State Budget is prepared based on the assessment of economic development and macroeconomic indicators.

-Ministry of Finance prepares draft economic and fiscal policy guidelines for a three-year period and the Government adopts them.
+Ministry of Finance prepares a Convergence program that the Government adopts by conclusion.
+The Convergence program determines the macroeconomic and fiscal framework of the Republic of Croatia in the current budget year and the following three budget years.
+The Government enacts a decision on the budget framework for the next three-year period, on the proposal of the Ministry of Finance and based on the convergence program.
+The decision on the budget framework forms the basis for the preparation of the state budget.

-The Guidelines contains macroeconomic policy objectives for a three-year period, the macroeconomic and fiscal framework of the Republic of Croatia; the level of planned funding for each institution (ministries and other) including the levels of funding planned for the previous budget year and the current budget year, as well as the level of funding planned for the next budget year and the following two years.
-Relying on the Government's Guidelines, the Ministry of Finance issues Instructions for the preparation of the draft State Budget.
+Relying on the Government's decision on the budget framework, the Ministry of Finance issues Instructions for the preparation of the draft State Budget.
 It contains key economic indicators, the methodology and schedule for the preparation of the State Budget.